The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 While some states have enacted laws like the New York State Lemon Law (which requires dealers to give consumers written warranties) to protect consumers from bad used car purchases, other areas of the country leave consumers with little protection in the used car market.

-Even diligent consumers who do things such as check recall history on government sites, ask about dealerships' used car sales policies, and have the vehicles they're considering purchasing inspected by independent mechanics can experience hidden defects.
+Even diligent consumers who check recall history on government sites, ask about dealerships' used car sales policies, or get pre-sale inspections can experience hidden defects.

 What Drivers Say About Used Car Warranties